 What is Gamification?

 Gamification involves the application of game mechanics and elements onto non-game situations and activities.
-The purpose of gamification varies from person to person and from organization to organization.
+The purpose of gamification varies from person to person and from organization to organization (some apply that to cyber security games, for example).
 Still, generally, gamification is incorporated to increase participation rates and motivation amongst all the participants.

 Gamification is an incredibly versatile tool used in various facets of the business world.
-According to a Forbes report from 2014, about 70% of the global 2,000 companies were already using or going to use gamification components for increasing customer retention and improving marketing efforts.
-Although the report came out in 2014, we can see more relevant examples of gamification used everywhere.
+According to a Forbes report from 2014, about 70% of the global 2,000 companies were already using or going to use its components for increasing customer retention and improving marketing efforts.
+Although the report came out in 2014, we can see more relevant examples of gamification used everywhere, like cyber security games.

 A prominent example includes Nike’s fitness app, which gamifies and tracks your runs, health levels, and other characteristics, comparing with your previous grades.
 In addition, you can also compare your performance against your friends to add competition and improve motivation.